-Term Definition PLR is a universal relation-control-information (i.e. is integral part of enmorphya of relation) and governs the process of interaction between the substrate and the structural factor of any system - physical, social, communicative, etc which is based on a stochastic process.
+Term Definition see details in [7], section.
+2.3.2.
+The specific implementation of "steps on the way from state A to state B" and "alternative solutions/opportunities at each such step", i.e. the specific implementation of "action" and "choice" is specific in each system and must be defined for each system separately .
+For example, for physical systems the "resource" is the number of action quanta necessary to transition the system to another given macroscopic state ; for communication (including the communication function of language) - the number of positions in the message (text) the number of different signs (for example, letters and punctuation marks) necessary to convey the given content; for educational - and for any other social process - the number of individual (learning) topics the number of alternative (didactic) methods to be considered and applied, respectively, for the achievement of a given (learning) objective. the principle of least resources consumption (PLR) The principle of dynamics of development of any system that consists in the fact that a system at transition from state A to state B implements in statistical average such way of transition from A to B, at which the "resource" of the system is consumed at the least.
+PLR is a universal relation-control-information (i.e. is integral part of enmorphya of relation) and governs the process of interaction between the substrate and the structural factor of any system - physical, social, communicative, etc which is based on a stochastic process.
 In particular, the PLR governs the process of interaction between matter and information in Nature in the form of the principle of most entropy that is equivalent to the principle of least action, cf. [7], sec.
-2.1.5 μ 2.3.2. resource (of a system) the product "number of steps on the way from state A to state B" by "number of alternative solutions/opportunities at each such step".
-The resource of the system can be abstractly represented as the product of two categorially complementary terms: "resource" = "action" "choice", see details in [7], section.
-2.3.2.
-The specific implementation of "steps on the way from state A to state B" and "alternative solutions/opportunities at each such step", i.e. the specific implementation of "action" and "choice" is specific in each system and must be defined for each system separately 54 .
-For example, for physical systems the "resource" is the number of action quanta necessary to transition the system to another given macroscopic state 55 ; for communication (including the communication function of language) - the number of positions in the message (text) the number of different signs (for example, letters and punctuation marks) necessary to convey the given content; for educational - and for any other social process - the number of individual (learning) topics the number of alternative (didactic) methods to be considered and applied, respectively, for the achievement of a given (learning) objective. the principles of self- preservation of system (PSP) The principle of stabilisation of any system, which consists in the fact that the deviation of the system from following the principle of Least Resources Consumption is limited by the fact that the system-constituting concept of this system
+2.1.5 $\mu$ 2.3.2. the principles of self- preservation of system (PSP) The principle of stabilisation of any system, which consists in the fact that the deviation of the system from following the principle of Least Resources Consumption is limited by the fact that the system-constituting concept of this system remains stable.
+The principle of Self-preservation of System is valid for any

-$^{^{54}}$ the number of "steps on the way from state A to state B" must be > 0, and the number of "alternative solutions/opportunities at each such step" must be > 1.
+&lt;sup>67 the number of "steps on the way from state A to state B" must be > 0, and the number of "alternative solutions/opportunities at each such step" must be > 1.
 The reason for this is that Nature must spend more than zero resources to create an observable state.
-For this, Nature "must" make at least 1 "step to another state" and "alternative solutions at each such step" cannot be deterministic and therefore the number of alternatives must be > 1; see [7], разд.
+For this, Nature "must" make at least 1 "step to another state" and "alternative solutions at each such step" cannot be deterministic and therefore the number of alternatives must be > 1; see [7], pa3д.
 2.1.3, 2.1.4, 2.3.2 for further details.

-55 i.e. the physical quantity "action" (kg·m2·s-1) / h (the Planck constant is the value of action quantum)
+&lt;sup>68 i.e. the physical quantity "action" $(kg \cdot m^2 \cdot s^{-1}) / h$ (the Planck constant is the value of action quantum)